whistlepost/whistlepost/README.md

 static assets.
 The Whistlepost site template includes [Webpack] support by default making it simple to define such dependencies and reduce the chance of conflicts.

+### Reusable Code Library

+Whistlepost provides an extensive list of code snippets that may be incorporated in a site with very little effort.
+These extensions use well-known patterns and third-party libraries to add support for a wide range of common website features.

 ### Containerisation

 A modern approach to testing, and increasingly deployment of websites includes containerisation frameworks